-- 6.1 The local authority has responsibility for facilitating the local care market and managing provider failure.
+6.1 The local authority has responsibility for facilitating the local care market and managing provider failure.
 It needs to provide choice, supply and quality services for all people in the Borough and specifically commission care and support services including care homes and home care.
 The current market is fragile and challenged by the different pressures that it is trying to manage.
-The overall vision is about how these services can develop in a way that does not destabilise the market but still enables this to evolve and develop, supported by contracting and procurement activities. - 6.2 As detailed in this report the approach taken this year has been markedly different to previous years and has sought to redress the imbalance between those providers that have a closer fee structure to that of the Councils.
-This will it is envisaged improve to harmonise rates and provide a fair uplift to the range of providers in Stockport and itself to improving the wages of their employees and provide a more sustainable footing for their businesses. - 6.3 The Scrutiny Committee is asked to provide comment on the approach and proposed fee increases for 2019/20 ahead of this paper being presented to Cabinet for approval in February 2019.
+The overall vision is about how these services can develop in a way that does not destabilise the market but still enables this to evolve and develop, supported by contracting and procurement activities.

+- 6.2 As detailed in this report the approach taken this year has been markedly different to previous years and has sought to redress the imbalance between those providers that have a closer fee structure to that of the Councils.
+This will it is envisaged improve to harmonise rates and provide a fair uplift to the range of providers in Stockport and itself to improving the wages of their employees and provide a more sustainable footing for their businesses. - 6.3 Cabinet is asked to endorse and agree the approach set out in this paper; and recommend that the Council Meeting approves the proposed uplift at the meeting in February 2019.